nataliepoorcreations/bikesharing/README.md

 Two additional visualizations that I would perform with the given dataset:

 * A visualization that shows the total number of rides each bike has accumulated could be a useful tool to determine which ones are due for maintenance.
-* Addind a top ending locations graph could help determine whether the bikes are going to be displaced too far from the starting locations creating scarcity at different starting locations.
+* Adding a top ending locations graph could help determine whether the bikes are going to be displaced too far from the starting locations creating scarcity at different starting locations.